Make-School-Courses/core-markdown/README.md

 | banana| 1.29  |  1  | 1.29 |
 | total |       |  3  | 3.27 |

+<blink>HTML renders as HTML!</blink>

 ```

-The code above renders as this in GiHub:
+The code above renders as this in GitHub:

 ---